Glumli/e2ee-search-index/README.md

-# E2EE FHIR Search Benchmarking Framework
+# E2EE FHIR Search Framework

-This repository aims to benchmark different strategies to search on end-to-end encrypted FHIR Resources.
+The framework was developed to develop, test and benchmark algorithms that use a client-side search index to allow efficient search on end-to-end encrypted FHIR data.

-## FrameWork

-The basic idea is that every search strategy consist of two parts: preprocessessing and search.
-The preprocessing is used to create the search index.
-The search will take different search querys and process those.

-The framework iterates over the different algorithms and querys and measure different parameters (e.g. #Resources downloaded).

-## Setup
+## Testing and Benchmarking

+To execute the tests run `npm run test`.
+During the tests different metrics are measured.
+The results can be found in `./out/log/`.

 ### Testresources

+Resources and testcases can either be downloaded [here]{} or added individually.
+The structure of the test data can be seen in `./src/resources/example/`.
+By default the tests import the test data from `./src/resources/testcases/`.

+#### Synthea

-The testresources are generated using [synthea](https://github.com/synthetichealth/synthea).
+Resources can also be generated using [synthea](https://github.com/synthetichealth/synthea).
 To generate the resources run:

 ```
 git clone https://github.com/synthetichealth/synthea.git
 cd synthea
 ./gradlewbuild check test
+./run_synthea
+    -s 1337
-./run_synthea -s 1337 -cs 1337
+    -cs 1337
+    -r 20200115
+    -p 1
+    --exporter.years_of_history=75
 ```

+`-s`, `-cs` and `-r` need to be set so that synthea runs deterministically. `-p` defines the population size and `--exporter.years_of_history` defines the years of medical history generated.

-The data can now be found in the output folder.
-Copy those over to `./src/resources/syntha/bundles/` and run `node ./scripts/synthea-generate-resources-file.js`.
+The data can now be found in synthea's output folder.
+Copy those over to `./src/resources/${testcase_name}/${dataset_name}/bundles/`.

-In addition you need to fetch the json file that defines the mapping form search parameters to pathes.
-This can be downloaded from the [HL7 page](ttps://www.hl7.org/fhir/r4/search-parameters.json).
-Copy it into the `./assets/` directory and run `node ./scripts/generate-parameter-mapping.js`.

-Now you are good to go and execute the tests running `npm run test`.
-In case you don't have npm/node setup yet you can get it [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+To prepare the synthea data for tests you can now use `node ./script/`

+### Different FHIR Version

+The Framework is developed to test on FHIR version R4.
+To allow different versions you have to update the search parameter mapping.

+Therefore you have to find the `search-parameters.json` and add it to `./assets/search-parameters.json`.
+For R4 this file can be found at `ttps://www.hl7.org/fhir/r4/search-parameters`.
+Now run `node ./scripts/generate-parameter-mapping.js` to generate `./src/parameterMapping.json` that is consumed by the FHIR validation.

-## Resource Flows
+## Background

+### Backend

+To allow testing with minimal overhead IndexedDB was chosen to store the data.
+IndexedDB is a client-side storage supported by most modern browsers.
+In addition a wrapper written to imitate the server.

+### Crypto Protocol

 This chapter describes the basic crypto flows implemented in the framework.
 The flows are more complicated than needed for a single user usecase but implemented that way to mirror current EHR implementations.
 The end-to-end encryption the following keys: